TruncatedDinoSour/armour/doc/d/keyfile-1.md

 not recommended to share or spread your Keyfile publicly.
 It must be kept secret, and if publicly released, the system shall be classified as highly compromised.

+This Keyfile format is not lightweight, same as pDBv1.
+It is focused on security, rather than being small and lightweight.

 ## File identifiers

 -   File extension: `.pkf`